pure-chance/greed/paper/paper.typ

 #definition(title: "Greed")[
   Let the ruleset for this game be $(M, s)$.

-  The game is played between two players, *Alice* and *Blair*.
+  The game is played between two players, Alice and Blair.
 Each player begins with an initial score of $0$.
 Let $a, b in NN_0$ denote the scores of Alice and Blair, respectively.

   A starting player is chosen, typically by having both players roll a die and selecting the player with the higher result (re-rolling in case of a tie).